-The GWCT supports the use of carefully located, maintained and suitably excluded rail traps in areas outwith red squirrel habitats as part of a game and wildlife conservation management plan.
+The GWCT supports the use of well-located, maintained and suitably excluded rail traps in areas outwith red squirrel habitats as part of a game and wildlife conservation management plan.

-The GWCT urges trap operators NOT to deploy rail traps in or close to woodland where red squirrels are resident.
-This is will greatly reduce the risk of unintentional capture of red squirrels, which can use such rails for crossing waterways.
+The GWCT strongly recommends that rail traps should not be used in, or close to woodland where red squirrels are resident.
+This is will greatly reduce the risk of unintentional capture of red squirrels which can use such rails for crossing waterways.
 Rail traps currently in use should be removed from such woods.

-Ground-located tunnels containing new generation stoat traps such as the DOC 150 or Tully, with appropriate core-drilled or weldmesh excluders that restrict the tunnel entrance aperture to a maximum of 40mm could, with careful location, be operated within red squirrel woods, as they are unlikely to capture protected squirrels.
+Ground-located tunnels containing new generation stoat traps such as the DOC 150, Tully or Perdix spring trap, with appropriate excluders (e.g. 40mm core-drilled) might, with careful location, be operated within red squirrel woods as they are less likely to capture protected squirrels.
 Alternatively, use catch-alive squirrel traps where grey squirrels are the target species but sharing the local environment with its red cousin.

-The Trust’s recommendation to avoid rail trap use in woodland containing red squirrels will be reviewed regularly in line with emerging evidence and the conservation status of red squirrels.
+The GWCT’s recommendation to avoid rail trap use in woodland containing red squirrels will be reviewed regularly in line with emerging evidence and the conservation status of red squirrels.